terotuomala/k8s-vite-react-example/README.md

 ### Dockerfile optimization
 - In order to keep the Docker image size optimal a multi-stage builds is used
-- The application is bundled and build into production mode as well as `serve` is installed in the `build` stage.
+- The application is bundled and build into production mode as well as `serve` is installed in the `base` stage.
-- Only the `build` folder and `serve package` + `serve configuration` file are copied from the `build` state to `release` stage in order to have minimum sized layers
+- Only the `dist` folder and `serve` related files are copied from the `base` state to `release` stage in order to have minimum sized layers
 - Only the layers from the `release` stage are pushed when the Docker image is build

 ### SHA256 digest pinned Docker images